Can I Inherit Debt After Someone’s Death?

 What happens to your mortgage when you die?

-With a Mortgage, typically in a marriage, the married couple are both usually on the mortgage agreement, so in this case when one of the spouse’s die, then the other spouse will be legally responsible for the remainder of the mortgage.
-Hopefully there will be a proper insurance plan to help protect the other spouse in these situations.
+With a Mortgage, typically in a marriage, the married couple are both usually on the mortgage agreement, so in this case when one of the spouses dies, then the other spouse will be legally responsible for the remainder of the mortgage.
+Hopefully, there will be a proper insurance plan to help protect the other spouse in these situations.

 For the debt of the individual that died, the proper procedure is for the lender to go through the estate to gain payment for the outstanding loans.
 If there are assets upon death, then the trustee/executor of the estate will be responsible for making sure that any loans/bills are paid via the proceeds of the deceased estate.

-Typically, all creditors will need to be informed upon the death of the individual, and copy of the death certificate may be necessary.
-You will need to make sure that any accounts are then closed.
+Typically, all creditors will need to be informed upon the death of the individual, and a copy of the death certificate may be necessary.
+You will need to make sure that all accounts are then closed.

 Before any assets can be distributed, the debts of the deceased will need to be dealt with first.
 Once that is done, then the assets can be passed on to the heirs.

-It is important to remember that with debt, you are only responsible for debt that you have signed for, co-signed, have joint loan or you agreed to pay.
-It is very important to know exactly what debt you are responsible to pay for.
+It is important to remember that with debt, you are only responsible for the debt that you have signed for, co-signed, have a joint loan or agreed to pay.
+It is very important to know exactly what debt you are responsible for paying.